The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

 Basic website tracking

-The Dapp Store lists over 112 analytics tools (source), but most focus on either website analytics or on‑chain dashboards; only a few unify wallet-level event-driven insights across the full user journey.
-Teams should prioritize platforms offering deep wallet analytics, funnel reporting, privacy protections, and easy integration so they can consolidate on‑chain and off‑chain behavior in one analytical view.
+Existing analytics tools focus on either website analytics or onchain dashboards; only a few unify wallet-level event-driven insights across the full user journey.
+Teams should choose platforms offering unified wallet analytics, funnel reporting, and easy integration so they can consolidate on‑chain and off‑chain behavior in one analytical view.

 Follow these practices to capture complete, privacy-respecting Web3 user data and turn insights into product and marketing improvements.